-The Old Testament and The Worship of the KJV
+The Old Testament and the Worship of the KJV

 By: Dr. Gregory S. Neal

 Many people have been bothered by the perception that the modern translations would "remove" anything from the Bible, but as I have already demonstrated these various passages were not removed, they were added to the Scriptures at some point in history.
-They were additions, made through scribel error and the inclusion of marginal notes into the body-text of the scriptures.
+They were additions, made through scribal error and the inclusion of marginal notes into the body-text of the scriptures.
 This is not a theory; in numerous cases it is an established fact as to how these additions were made.
-Without a doubt, the modern translations have restored the New Testament Scriptures to their reading as it was in the second century AD.
+Without a doubt, the modern translations have restored the New Testament scriptures to their reading as it was in the second century AD.

-Due to their antiquity and originality, these Hebrew-language copies sometimes lack various verses and/or words that can be found in the Greek and Latin editions.
-And, even if the verses and words are present in the original-langauge texts, the meanings of the Hebrew words in question sometimes become altered when filtered through Greek and Latin translations.
+Due to their antiquity and originality, these Hebrew language copies sometimes lack various verses and/or words that can be found in the Greek and Latin editions.
+And, even if the verses and words are present in the original langauge texts, the meanings of the Hebrew words in question sometimes become altered when filtered through Greek and Latin translations.
 Indeed, most of the differences which exist between the Old Testaments of the KJV and the NRSV come from this kind of problem.

 An excellent, though sometimes disturbing, example of this kind of problem can be found in Isaiah 7:14.
 In the King James, it reads:

 "Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel."